kornatzky/backand-crud-real-time/README.md

 We provide the observable via the function `listenAuthenticationEvents`, to components such as pages that would like to modify their presentation and behavior on such events.

+## Socket

+Create a real time action in Backand.
+If such an action, for instance, emits the event 'markersCreate', then we can listen for the event with:

+    this.backand.on('markersCreate', function(data){
+        // do something with data
+    });

+As in the function `on` in `src/providers/backand-db.ts`.

 # References